The Federal Student Aid (FAFSA) application can be a long process. A full list of the documents required can be found on

 8. CAS (Confirmation of Acceptance for Studies)

-Once your loans are originated, our Admissions and Compliance teams will be advised so that they can issue your CAS.
+Once you have confirmed the amount of loans you wish to borrow, our Compliance teams will be advised so that they can issue your CAS.
 Please allow up to 5 days for this to be received to your email address on record with us.
 You will not be required to pay the usual advance fee payment deposit for international students if you are being funded for the full cost of your tuition fees or higher.
 If you are not being funded for the full cost of your tuition fees, you will need to pay the advance fee payment deposit as noted in your offer letter in order for your CAS to be issued.

 9. Visa Application